JeremyTCD/Blog/src/content/privacyPolicy.md

 jtcd_disableComments: true
 ---

-# Privacy Policy
-My blog does not collect or store any of your personal information.
-Also, it does not use cookies to track you.
+This blog does not collect or store any of your personal information.
+Also, it does not use cookies to track visitors.
 It does utilize third-party services such as [Google Analytics](https://analytics.google.com/) and [Disqus](https://disqus.com/); such services have separate and independent privacy policies.